YaronWittenstein/Yaronwittenstein/content/post/svm/index.md

  <br>

 What is SVM?
-SVM is an acronym for "Spacmesh Virtual Machine."
+SVM is an acronym for "Spacemesh Virtual Machine."
 Under the hood, it is based on [wasmer][wasmer] WebAssembly runtime technology.
 This article assumes basic knowledge about what WebAssembly is, and related concepts like: _host, module, import object, instance_.

 If you're not familiar with these, I highly recommend reading some of the links under [WebAssembly Articles](#webassembly-articles) at the end of this post.